CarSerapio/CarSerapio/README.md

 * Swift
 * SQL

-Current projects: working on some games coded in Phaser.js to upload on GitHub.

 ### Hobbies

 Other than coding, I love to play badminton 🏸, bike 🚴‍♀️, and travel ✈️.